egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 ### Vim & Neovim

 Without a doubt vim is the king of simple text editors.
 Many of you may argue, but I don't want to lead you astray 😆.
-When I discoverd vim, I was so much confused "why the heck there is so much noice about this thing"!
+When I discoverd vim, I was so much confused "why the heck there is so much noise about this thing"!
 After looong time later, I understood why and I wrote [Is worth to know the Vim Editor and why?][post-is-worth-to-know-the-vim-editor-and-why] and [The Vim's hidden superpowers][post-the-vims-hidden-superpowers].

 Let's start as usual with configuring vim and neovim.